-Six hundred miles off the coast of southern India lie the Maldives, a island nation made up of 26 coral atolls.
-Here, in the warm waters of the Indian Ocean, Maldivians have fished yellowfin tuna for generations using the pole-and-line method.
-Also known as “one man, one hook, one fish”, this method is internationally recognized as among the world’s most environmentally and socially responsible means of sourcing fish, and it is the only recognize method for catching tuna that is considered as "sustainable".
+Situated between the Indian Ocean and the South Pacific, the island nation of Indonesia has been home to Albacore Tuna fishermen who use the pole-and-line method for centuries.
+Also known as “one man, one hook, one fish”, this method is internationally recognized as among the world’s most environmentally and socially responsible means of sourcing fish, and it is the only recognized method for catching tuna that is considered "sustainable".

 The fish are inspected onsite and only kept if they earn an “A Grade”.
 Once caught, they’re brought ashore, where they’re tagged, allowing for full traceability throughout the supply chain.
 They’re then processed immediately, vacuum sealed and flash frozen within hours.